 This is one of the most frequently asked questions.
-There are number of factors involved in deciding whether or not to ship the TV to India.
-Please review below blog to understand what all you should consider when making the decision.
+There are a number of factors involved in deciding whether or not to ship a TV to India.
+Please review the below blog to understand what all you should consider when making such a decision.

 SHIPPING COST AND OPTIONS AVAILABLE

 - This option may be fastest and easiest but it comes with a higher price tag and other drawbacks.
-Below are some of the items you need to watch out for when shipping TV to India through air:
+Below are some of the things you need to watch out for when shipping TV to India through the air:

-- Insurance – Due to high frequency and risk of damages on TV’s unless crated, most shipping companies will not provide insurance if packed by owner or manufacturer.
-If you want your TV to be insured you will need to get your TV packed by professional (or crate it) which, not only add additional packing charges but will add shipping volume as well.
+- Insurance– Due to high frequency and risk of damages on TVs unless crated, most shipping companies will not provide insurance if packed by the owner or manufacturer.
+If you want your TV to be insured you will need to get your TV packed by professional which, not only adds additional packing charges but will add shipping volume as well.
 As a result, your shipping cost will increase.

-- Ocean shipping also comes with door to door shipping, tracking, custom clearance and insurance.
+- Ocean shipping also comes with door to door shipping, trucking, customs clearance, and insurance.
 Ocean shipping requires items to be packed professionally to get insurance.
-However, since your cost is calculated based on volume and not weight your shipping cost will not increase drastically.
-In ocean, shipments do not change sectors as much as shipments shipped via the air method.
+However, since your cost is calculated based on volume and not weigh your shipping cost will not increase drastically.
+In the ocean, shipments do not change sectors as much as shipments shipped via the air method.
 Thus, reducing the probability of damages in transit.

 PAL – NTSC

-The transmission in India uses video standard called “PAL”.
-The standard in USA is different and is called “NTSC”.
-Older TVs made in USA may support only NTSC format.
-There are very few older TV models that support both NTSC and PAL in USA.
-Most of the latest technology TVs with Smart technology, 3D etc. supports dual mode.
+The transmission in India uses a video standard called “PAL”.
+The standard in the USA is different and is called “NTSC”.
+Older TVs made in the USA may support only NTSC format.
+There are very few older TV models that support both NTSC and PAL in the USA.
+Most of the latest technology TVs with Smart technology, 3D, etc. supports dual-mode.
 Please check your TV specification to make sure they support both NTSC and PAL format.
-If you plan to ship NTSC TV to India, make sure you carry a NTSC to PAL converter, which can be used to convert the NTSC transmission to PAL format.
+If you plan to ship NTSC TV to India, make sure you carry an NTSC to PAL converter, which can be used to convert the NTSC transmission to PAL format.

-All electronic items in USA are made to work at 110 volt which is the standard voltage for residential purposes there.
+All electronic items in the USA are made to work at 110 volt which is the standard voltage for residential purposes there.
 In India, the standard is 220 volt.
-If you connect an 110v TV to the 220 volt power outlet in India, it will damage its electrical system not to mention damage to other internal mechanics of the TV.
+If you connect a 110v TV to the 220-volt power outlet in India, it will damage its electrical system not to mention damage to other internal mechanics of the TV.
 This may cause a complete loss of your TV and may go beyond repair.

-If you are shipping a TV from USA to India try to ship a TV that supports voltage range from 110 to 220.
+If you are shipping a TV from the USA to India try to ship a TV that supports voltage range from 110 to 220.
 Newer models TVs are built to support international standards.
 Please check your TV specifications to make sure they support from 110 to 220 voltages.
-Alternate option is to buy and ship a 110 volt TV and use it along with a step down transformer in India.
-You can buy transformers that can step down the 220 voltage to 110 voltages.
-Your TV can be connected to the outlet of a step down transformer and safely use in India.
+An alternate option is to buy and ship a 110 volt TV and use it along with a step-down transformer in India.
+You can buy transformers that can step down the 220 volts to 110 volts.
+Your TV can be connected to the outlet of a step-down transformer and safely use in India.

 COST OF CUSTOM DUTY

-All shipments entering borders of India will have to clear customs and may have to pay a custom duty fee per law.
-If you declare your shipment under Transfer of Residence (moving to India permanently after living in USA for few years) you can ship your TV by paying 35% duties based off of current price of the specific model of the TV in India.
-The custom duty is charged at the current price of the specific model of the TV in India .
-In case of used TVs, depreciation will be considered before the customs duty is calculated
+All shipments entering borders of India will have to clear customs and may have to pay a customs duty fee per law.
+If you declare your shipment under Transfer of Residence (moving to India permanently after living in the USA for few years) you can ship your TV by paying 35% duties based on the current price of the specific model of the TV in India.
+The customs duty is charged at the current price of the specific model of the TV in India.
+In the case of used TVs, depreciation will be considered before the customs duty is calculated

 COST OF TV

-If you are planning to purchase a newer model with Smart TV, 3D, 4K etc. prices of such TV’s as you might know is much higher in India.
+If you are planning to purchase a newer model with Smart TV, 3D, 4K, etc. the prices of such TVs, as you might know, is much higher in India.
 Sometimes such models are not even available in India.
-So, it is better to purchase such TV’s in USA and then ship to India.
-If you ship an older or smaller screen TV like a 32 inch prices in India are comparatively same to the shipping cost and custom duty had you shipped it from USA.
-Also some brands are more expensive in India than USA so you need to be careful which brand you buy.
+So, it is better to purchase such TVs in the USA and then ship to India.
+If you ship an older or smaller screen TV like a 32-inch price in India are comparatively the same as the shipping cost and customs duty had you shipped it from the USA.
+Also, some brands are more expensive in India than in the USA so you need to be careful about which brand you buy.
 Some brands may cause your duties value to be higher than others.
-Again, keep in mind values are determined based on current value of TV prices in India.
+Again, keep in mind values are determined based on the current value of TV prices in India.

 IN A NUTSHELL

 If you are not in a rush to ship your TV and get it delivered then, shipping it via the ocean method is much more economical and safe.
 If you have packages in addition to your TV then, it is every penny worth shipping it via ocean.
-Lastly, we recommend shipping a newer model TV instead of older model because shipping price will remain same regardless of age of TV and you may get better deal buying newer model TV in USA then in India.
-Happy Shipping!
+Lastly, we recommend shipping a newer model TV instead of an older model because the shipping price will remain the same regardless of the age of TV and you may get a better deal buying newer model TV in the USA than in India.